NU-Digital-Cultures/Trout/Project Research/CIC Research.md

 <br>

 ## Our project
-- "Political parties and political campaigning organisations, or any companies that they own or control, are not permitted to become CICs"
+- "Political parties and political campaigning organisations, or any companies that they own or control, are not permitted to become CICs" (Aitken, no date)
 - This means that for our project we need to remain non-political.
 We need to discuss gentrification, landlords, and student renting, without discussing politics.
 - We believe we have stuck to this and still included lots of information for our students whilst abiding by the CIC guidelines.

 ### References

+- Aitken, M (no date) Community Interest Companies - Everything You Need to know. *1st Formations*.
+Available at: https://www.1stformations.co.uk/blog/community-interest-companies.
+Accessed on: 12 May 2024.
 - SumUp (no date) Community Interest Company (CIC) - What is a CIC?.
 Available at: https://www.sumup.com/en-gb/invoices/dictionary/community-interest-company/.
 Accessed on: 4 May 2024.
 - UK Government (no date) Setting up a social enterprise.
 Gov.uk.
 Available at: https://www.gov.uk/set-up-a-social-enterprise.
 Accessed on: 3 May 2024.
 <br>